Random forest estimation of conditional distribution functions and conditional quantiles: Conditional Distribution Forests

 \subsection{Bootstrap samples based estimator}

-First of all, let us define the random variable $B_{j} \left( \Theta_\ell^1,\cD_n \right)$ as the number of times that the observation $\left( \bX^j, Y^j \right)$ has been drawn from the original dataset for the $\ell$-th tree construction.
-Thanks to it, the conditional mean estimator in Equation \eqref{eq:2:EC_forest_estimator} may be rewritten as:
+\veroc{First of all, let us define the random variable $B_{j} \left( \Theta_\ell^1,\cD_n \right)$ as the number of times that the observation $\left( \bX^j, Y^j \right)$ has been drawn from the original dataset in the bootstrap sample for the $\ell$-th tree construction.
+The conditional mean estimator in Equation \eqref{eq:2:EC_forest_estimator} rewrites as}